balandinodidonato/MyoToolkit/README.md

 # Myo Toolkit
-A list of all third party code written for using the [Myo armband](https://www.myo.com).
+A list of all third party code written for the [Myo armband](https://www.myo.com).

 ## Description